jianglibo/pagehelper-docs/helpers/ph-row-selector.md

 ## How row selector works?

-Say we have a `ph-row-selector="fruit"`, when user click to change the value, the selected ids in history state will change too.
+Say we have a `ph-row-selector="fruit"`, when user click to the value, the selected ids in memory/sessionStorage/localStorage will keep sync..

 Bellow is select state of this path.